Strawberry Curd Recipe

 - 3 vanilla beans seeds only - or use 1 teaspoon of vanilla extract

 - 4 large egg yolks

-- 3 tablespoons unsalted butter
+- 3 tablespoons butter unsalted

 - Whisk in the 4 egg yolks.
-Bring mixture to a boil over medium heat, whisking constantly, and cook for 1 minute, whisking constantly.
-Remove from heat and whisk in butter until combined.
+Bring mixture to a boil over medium heat, whisking constantly, and cook for 1 minute, also whisking constantly.

-- Place plastic wrap directly onto the warm curd, to prevent a film from forming and chill for 6-8 hours.
+- Place plastic wrap directly onto the warm curd, to prevent a film from forming, and chill for 6-8 hours.

 - Serve as is as a spread or dip, or use in other recipes.

 Enjoy weekly hand picked recipes and recommendations